Memorial Day Remarks and Reflections

 From sticks & stones to bombs & drones.

-Wouldn’t it be nice, I mean wouldn’t it be nice if all the moms all over the world got together one day and took away our weapons – even if for only one summer.
+Wouldn’t it be nice, I mean wouldn’t it be nice if all the moms all over the world got together one day and took away our weapons – even if only for one summer.

 In April 1966, I joined the Marine Corps and was sent to Vietnam in October.
 Two months later, December 8, 1966, marked the day I knew exactly what my father knew, but I wished to god I didn’t.
-A year later, in November 1967, I came home, but I came home damaged, not so much from the physical shrapnel wounds I had received, but from mental and spiritual scars.
+A year later, in November 1967, I came home, but I came home damaged, not so much from the physical shrapnel wounds I had received, but from mental, emotional and spiritual scars.

 I came home angry, angry at myself, angry at the Vietnamese, angry at the military, angry at my peers, angry at god, angry at my father for not telling me the truth about his war experience, and angry at his generation, at my country for sending me to that godawful place to see and do things no twenty-year-old should ever in a million years see or do.